jcachayG93/jcachayG93/README.md

+Hello, my name is Julio Cachay.
+I am a Full-Stack developer from Chattanooga, TN.
+USA.

 I have a vast background in Business, marketing, and engineering, with experience in first-of-kind projects that require innovation and creativity.

 I decided to become a software developer in 2017, spent the time and energy necessary to learn best practices, and experimented with different techniques to make my code easy to understand and change.